Updated: Apr 6

 By Luke Lancaster

-Scripture and Tradition is how Catholics arrive at an understanding of all supernatural truths.
+Scripture and Tradition are how Catholics arrive at an understanding of all supernatural truths.
 One of these truths that is particularly contested by non-Catholics is that Mary is all-holy or "Immaculately Conceived."
 This spiritual belief states that Mary was preserved from all sin: both original and personal.
 She was set aside by God to be used as the perfect instrument of Christ's presence into the world.
-There are allusions to this teaching in Scripture (an implicit teaching), but is only understood through the explicating lens of Tradition.
+There are allusions to this teaching in Scripture (implicitly), but is only understood through the explicating lens of Tradition.

 Now, let's remember our articles on the idea of development.
 With certain teachings passed on by the bishops from the earliest centuries, the understanding of those teachings developed upon further reflection.
-The teaching of the Immaculate Conception of Mary developed from a kind of "seedling" form, first from the understanding of Mary's immense holiness and purity, then to her being so holy and pure that she committed no personal sins, and finally to the point that she was preserved even of original sin.
+The teaching of the Immaculate Conception of Mary developed from a kind of "seedling" form.
+First Christians understood Mary's immense holiness and purity, then this moved to her being so holy and pure that she committed no personal sins, then finally this moved to the point that she was preserved even of original sin.

-This understanding of Mary being immensely holy and pure is due to the association between the Ark of the Covenant or the Holy of Holies with Mary.
-See a video here.
-The Ark was overlaid with gold and dwelled inside the golden and sacred Holy of Holies in King Solomon's Temple.
-It was there that God's presence dwelled, and where only the high priest could enter once a year.
+This understanding of Mary being immensely holy and pure is due to the association between her and the Ark of the Covenant.
+See a video of this here.
+The Ark was overlaid with gold and dwelled inside the golden Holy of Holies in King Solomon's Temple.
+God's presence dwelled there, and the high priest could enter once a year.
 In fact, the room was so sacred, that sometimes the priests would die while ministering so close to God Himself (Lev.
 10:1-2)!
 Or if somebody touched the Ark of the Covenant, they died (2 Sam.
 6:7)!

-From the earliest days of the Church, Mary was seen as a type of the Tabernacle's/Temple's Holy of Holies, or as a type of the Ark of the Covenant.
+From the earliest days of the Church, Mary was seen as a type of the Ark of the Covenant.
 This was because she alone was overshadowed by God's presence - and to the point of giving birth to God Himself - Jesus.
-If Mary was associated with these holy places/objects, then it is rather understandable why this understanding of Mary being "Immaculately Conceived" developed.
+If Mary was associated with this holy object, then it is rather understandable why this understanding of Mary being "Immaculately Conceived" developed.

 See below the pattern of development:

-Gregory the Wonder Worker (c.
-213-270) wrote: “Let us chant the melody that has been taught us by the inspired harp of David, and say, ‘Arise, O Lord, into thy rest; thou, and the ark of thy sanctuary.’
-For the Holy Virgin is in truth an ark, wrought with gold both within and without, that has received the whole treasury of the sanctuary” (Homily on the Annunciation to the Holy Virgin Mary).
+St. Gregory of Pontus (or St. Gregory the Wonder Worker) (c.
+213-270) was a disciple of Origen in Alexandria.
+He wrote: “Let us chant the melody that has been taught us by the inspired harp of David, and say, ‘Arise, O Lord, into thy rest; thou, and the ark of thy sanctuary.’
+For the Holy Virgin is in truth an ark, wrought with gold both within and without, that has received the whole treasury of the sanctuary” (Homily #1 on the Annunciation to the Holy Virgin Mary).